-Louvre extensions start where your roof ends to add outdoor shade and weather protection.
+Roof extensions utilising louvres start where your roof ends to add outdoor shade and weather protection.
 You will often see louvre roof systems over verandas and patios, but more compact louvres systems can also be used around buildings to provide columns of shade across the windows.
 If you own a commercial building, this is a convenient way to lower your heating and cooling costs, by providing insulation and shade from the outside-in.
-Louvres can be designed with consideration of the midday sun or made operable, so you can alter the angle of the blades as needed.
+They can be designed with consideration of the midday sun or made operable, so you can alter the angle of the blades as needed.

 Louvre Roof Pergolas

 Louvre roof pergolas are free-standing structures typically situated around a patio, swimming pool, or any other outdoor entertainment area.
-Louvre pergolas add a luxurious French shutter effect while providing a comfortable outdoor area to make the most of.
+Pergolas using louvres add a luxurious French shutter effect while providing a comfortable outdoor area to make the most of.
 In Australia, we particularly benefit from louvre pergolas to manage the harsh midday sun and changeable weather conditions.
 Better yet, louvre pergolas can be designed to match your nearby buildings or the surrounding area, both in style, choice of materials, and colour.